 For some who already experience inflammation, starchy carbs can feel like worsened joint pain the next day, brain fog, and low energy.
 When you are nearing or in menopause, your symptoms might feel even worse.
 We don’t want to skimp on nutrition, calories, or flavour during these years, so we have to make some strategic shifts to still enjoy our favourite meals but make them more healthy.

-It’s a great pasta alternative for anyone watching the types of carbs they eat to maintain weight loss, increase fibre, and avoid feeling like having a nap after eating, is spaghetti squash.
+It’s a gluten and grain-free pasta alternative for anyone watching the types of carbs they eat to maintain weight loss, increase fibre, and avoid feeling like having a nap after eating.

 Squash is high in fibre and antioxidants to help boost the immune system and protect cells, and contains specific nutrients that support our skin.
 Add a hearty lean turkey sauce to the dish, and you have added the protein important for building muscle and optimizing metabolism.